openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/ConnectivityKit/cj-apis-bluetooth-hfp.md

 ## Usage Instructions

-API example code usage instructions:
+API sample code usage instructions:

-- If the first line of example code contains a "// index.cj" comment, it indicates the example can be compiled and run in the "index.cj" file of the Cangjie template project.
+- If the sample code has a "// index.cj" comment in the first line, it indicates the sample can be compiled and run in the "index.cj" file of the Cangjie template project.
-- If the example requires obtaining the [Context](./../AbilityKit/cj-apis-ability.md#class-context) application context, it needs to be configured in the "main_ability.cj" file of the Cangjie template project.
+- If the sample requires obtaining the [Context](../AbilityKit/cj-apis-app-ability-ui_ability.md#class-context) application context, it needs to be configured in the "main_ability.cj" file of the Cangjie template project.

-For the above example projects and configuration templates, refer to [Cangjie Example Code Instructions](../../cj-development-intro.md#cangjie-example-code-instructions).
+For details about the sample project and configuration template mentioned above, refer to [Cangjie Sample Code Description](../../cj-development-intro.md#仓颉示例代码说明).

 ## func createHfpAgProfile()